Sidi Belahcen Mosque: History

-The former mosque was founded in 1296 CE by the emir Abi Ibrahim ibn Yahya during the Zayyanid era as inscribed on the plank of the western wall in the prayer hall, as well as the two groves made of gypsum on top of the mihrab.
-The name of the former mosque is considered derived from the name of the local qadi and ulama Abi al-Hassan who served under the rule of the Sultan Abi Sayeed Uthman (1283-1303).
+The mosque was founded in 1296 by the Zayyanid ruler Abi Ibrahim ibn Yahya, as inscribed on the plank of the western wall in the prayer hall and on the two groves made of plaster on top of the mihrab.
+The mosque's name is considered derived from the name of the local qadi and ulama Abi al-Hassan who served under the rule of Abu Said Uthman I.

-As a museum

-The National Public Museum of Islamic Calligraphy (Musée public national de la calligraphie islamique) occupies the oratory of the former mosque, the adjoining room, the former courtyard, and a room on the second floor.
-The museum contains artefacts of Almoravid and Zianid art, relics found during excavations at Siga, Honaïne and the Agadir mosque, as well as Almohad and Roman coins.
+Today, the National Public Museum of Islamic Calligraphy (Musée public national de la calligraphie islamique) occupies the oratory of the former mosque, the adjoining room, the former courtyard, and a room on the second floor.
+The museum contains artefacts of Almoravid and Zayyanid art, relics found during excavations at Siga, Honaïne and the Agadir mosque, as well as Almohad and Roman coins.

 Architecture

 The former mosque has rather modest appearance compared to the other mosques of the same era.
 The former mosque has no sahn and uses similar tiles for the floor and the qibla wall.
 The ceiling was consisted of interlocking logs made of cedar trees, which is the first of its kind in Algeria and predates three or four centuries the style employed in the Andalusian Moorish architecture.